Morthais/data_structure_final/1-stack.md

 ## Stack Functions in Python

 When considering a data structure it is important to know the performance of that data structure.
-As you learn the functions used by stacks, consider how efficient the stack operation is by reading it's Big O Notation.
+As you learn the functions used by stacks, consider how efficient the stack operation is by finding it's Big O Notation.
 Basically, the Big O Notation of an operation is how fast it is.
 About halfway down [THIS](https://jarednielsen.com/big-o-notation/) article you will see a table explaining the most important notations to know and their speeds.
 I recommend reading the whole article to get a good handle of the basics of Big O Notation.
 It will become increasingly important going forward.

 |Function|Python Code|Description|Performance|
 |---|---|---|---|